Epping's hot season continues in Collingwood; McCarville enters winner's circle | TSN

 “I’ll be honest, we haven’t played our best games all week.
 No game was pretty and we never had eight straight ends that were good.
 It was first-half lights on and then the wheels fall off in the second half or vice-versa.
 So to fight back, that’s what I had to do because there many times when I was sitting in the hack and it wasn’t pretty.
 That was my reminder.
 I’m privileged to be in the situation right now, so it’s mine to lose,” Armstrong told Curling Canada.

 The Everest Curling Senior Championship runs from Dec.
 1-7 in Moncton, N.B.
-You can watch select draw on TSN+.
+You can watch select draws on TSN+.